-Soldiers See – And Touch – Full-Scale LTAMDS
+Soldiers See – And Touch – Raytheon Technologies' Full-Scale GhostEye

-Missile defense sensor is hitting all the marks
+Air and missile defense sensor built and named by Raytheon Missiles & Defense is hitting all the marks

 It’s one thing to hear a project is going well.
 But it’s much better to see it for yourself – and to have a chance to make it even better.